Hanson-Research-Lab/TRI_STILT/README.md

 STILT and HYSPLIT are both programs capable of tracking particles in time.
 Initially they started as the same program and have diverged over time.
 We wanted to sanity check our STILT simulations by comparins HYSPLIT and STILT simulations.
 This work is done within `notebooks/hysplit_vs_stilt.ipynb` with figures in `figures/hysplit_v_stilt`.

 **EPA Monitor Validation**
 There exist some EPA sensors which monitor chemicals within the air back to 1990 and are within reasonable proximity to a TRI release.
-In order to boost the strength of our validation, we plan to model relevant TRI releases through 2018 with comparable EPA sensor data to validate how well our model estimates chemical concentration. {IN PROGRESS --> see `notebooks/validation.ipynb`}
+In order to boost the strength of our validation, we plan to model relevant TRI releases through 2018 with comparable EPA sensor data to validate how well our model estimates chemical concentration. {IN PROGRESS --> see `notebooks/epa_validation.ipynb`}

+This section is where the most work needs to be done.
+Specifically, the lead sensors need to be isolated, and simulations run.
+Then we need to start to distill the signal from noise utilizing windows where lead is being produced and not produced

 Note: This requires an added datafile from the UBOX (TRI_ValidationSet.csv into `data/validation/`)